u-boot/u-boot/tools/buildman/buildman.rst

 Buildman normally builds out-of-tree, meaning that the source directory is not disturbed by the build.
 Use `-i` to do an in-tree build instead.
-Note that this does not affect the source directory, since buildman creates a separate git 'worktree' for each board.
+Note that this does not affect the source directory, since Buildman creates a separate git 'worktree' for each board.
 This means that it is possible to do an in-tree build of an entire branch, or even a 'current source' build for multiple boards.
 As a special case, you can use `-wi` to do an in-tree build in the current